 iii.
 Communicating from a location concealed from the subject.

 3. Verbal Direction

+b.
 Employees may use verbal techniques whenever reasonable in an effort to calm a subject and promote rational decision-making.
-In any verbal confrontation, fear and anger must be defused before a subject will be able to understand the employee’s commands.
+In any verbal confrontation, fear and anger must be defused before a subject will be able to understand an employee’s commands.

 Soft empty hand includes the use of bare hands to guide, hold, and restrain, and can take the form of pressure points or joint locks.